infamousflame/neowhirlybird/README.md

 For those who are new to Whirlybird, welcome!
-The game's pretty straightforward - move left and right, using the A/D keys on the keyboard or tilting a device - to bounce off platforms and avoid the spikes.
+The game's pretty straightforward - move left and right, using the A/D keys on the keyboard or tilting the device - to bounce off platforms and avoid the spikes.
 If controlling by tilting the device, the player sprite will move in the direction you tilt downward.
 The device must have a gravity sensor for tilting controls to work.